letoram/cat9/README.md

 jobs, or special ones like clipboard: that would forward to the outer WM clipboard.

-### Env

-    env [#job] key value

-This is used to change the environment for new jobs.
-It can also be used to update the cached environment for an existing job.
-This environment will be applied if the job is repeated, or if a new job is derived from the context of one:

-    env #0 LS_COLOR yes
-    #0 ls /tmp

 ### Trigger

     trigger #job condition [delay n] action